GoogleCloudPlatform/firebase-extensions/firestore-palm-chatbot/README.md

-**Details**: Use this extension to easily deploy a chatbot using the PaLM API, stored and managed by Cloud Firestore.
+**Details**: Use this extension to easily deploy a chatbot using the PaLM or Gemini API, stored and managed by Cloud Firestore.

 On install you will be asked to provide:

 - **Generative AI Provider** This extension makes use of either the Vertex AI PaLM API, the Generative Language for Developers PaLM API, or the API for the new Gemini large language models.
-To make use of the Gemini option you provide a valid API key during installation of the extension.
+To make use of the Gemini option you need to provide a valid API key during installation of the extension.

 - **Language model**: Which language model do you want to use?
 Please ensure you pick a model supported by your selected provider.